-After making these changes, PJM later modified Manual 11 to allow "temporarily" increasing contingency reserve requirements "as necessary to account for resource performance."79 Neither temporary nor resource performance criteria are specified.
+After making these changes, PJM later modified Manual 11 to allow "temporarily" increasing contingency reserve requirements "as necessary to account for resource performance."87 Neither temporary nor resource performance criteria are specified.
 Furthermore, PJM already clears additional 10-minute reserve in the form of nonsynchronized reserve.
-PJM had and continues to have the option to use all 10-minute reserve that it clears for recovering within 10 minutes, but instead chooses to increase the amount of all 10-minute reserve that PJM clears, even though it only ever uses a subset.80 However, despite PJM's unexplained reluctance to call a nonsynchronized reserve event, PJM does use NSR resources to respond to synchronized reserve events.
+PJM had and continues to have the option to use all 10-minute reserve that it clears for recovering within 10 minutes, but instead chooses to increase the amount of all 10-minute reserve that PJM clears, even though it only ever uses a subset.88 However, despite PJM's unexplained reluctance to call a nonsynchronized reserve event, PJM does use NSR resources to respond to synchronized reserve events.
 That PJM occasionally uses certain nonsynchronized resources to respond to synchronized reserve events while wishing to avoid the general use of NSR suggests a mismatch between NSR's definition, its actual characteristics, and PJM's definition of its operational needs.

 PJM gave several reasons to support the changes to the reserve ORDCs, including that resource response to spin events has been poor and that the average length of spin events greater than 10 minutes has increased.
-In addition, PJM was concerned that it might be less able to avoid Disturbance Control Standard (DCS) violations, in which PJM would exceed the NERC-imposed 15-minute limit for recovering Reporting ACE from changes due to

-Reportable Disturbances.81 The MMU agrees about the underlying facts, with caveats, but does not agree with the assumption about DCS events or that any of these reasons support PJM's actions.
+In addition, PJM was concerned that it might be less able to avoid Disturbance Control Standard (DCS) violations, in which PJM would exceed the NERCimposed 15-minute limit for recovering Reporting ACE from changes due to Reportable Disturbances.89 The MMU agrees about the underlying facts, with caveats, but does not agree with the assumption about DCS events or that any of these reasons support PJM's actions.

 The MMU agrees that average event length has increased, but notes that recent DCS event lengths have remained well below requirements, except in one case.
 On December 26, 2022, during Winter Storm Elliott, PJM recovered from a DCS event in 15 minutes and 52 seconds, longer than NERC's requirement of recovery within 15 minutes.
 Due to possible extenuating circumstances, NERC has yet to determine whether that recovery was actually a DCS violation.
 Regardless, the data do not support the assertion that PJM is at risk of violating NERC standards during nonemergency conditions and the data do not support the assertion that there has been a change in PJM's DCS event response times.
-In general, PJM's recovery times are clearly and significantly shorter than NERC's 15-minute requirement and PJM's self-imposed 10-minute requirement.
-In many cases, PJM recovers Reporting ACE within 5 minutes.
-Table 10-23 compares the lengths of recent DCS events with the lengths of their corresponding spin events.
-As can be seen, many spin events are minutes longer than the DCS event for which they were triggered.
-In the cases where a spin event continues for more than 10 minutes, this can mean that resource performance becomes subject to evaluation for spin events whose purpose had already been achieved minutes ago (that is, the recovery of the Reporting ACE and the end of the DCS event).
-While there are reasons for PJM dispatchers to continue a spin event even after ACE recovers, Table 10-23 shows that the lengths of spin events do not suggest that PJM has become closer to having a DCS violation.
-Table 10-23 also shows that the lengths of DCS events with corresponding spin events from before the changes to the reserve markets were implemented on October 1, 2022, are not significantly different from the lengths of such events since then.

-See PJM.
+87 See PJM.
 "PJM Manual 11: Energy & Ancillary Services Market Operations," § 6.3 Charges for Synchronized Reserve, Rev. 133 (Dec.
 17, 2024).
 "In order to meet Reliability First (RF) Regional Criteria, PJM may schedule additional Contingency Reserves on a temporary basis in order to meet the Largest Single Contingency, as necessary to account for resource performance.
 PJM shall post details regarding additional scheduling of reserves in Markets Gateway."

-80 See PJM.
+88 See PJM.
 "PJM Manual 12: Balancing Operations," § 4.1.2 Loading Reserves, Rev. 54 (Dec.
-17,
+17, 2024).

-See PJM.
+89 See PJM.
 "PJM Manual 12: Balancing Operations," Rev. 54 (Dec.
 17, 2024) Attachment D.